jakeisadev/jakeisadev/README.md

 - 👋 Hi, I’m @jakeisadev
 - 👀 I’m interested in ...
-Learning how to become a professional Software Developer!
-(Also longboarding and spending time with people who matter to me.)
+Front End Technologies and frameworks, and recently taking interest in mySQL
 - 🌱 I’m currently learning ...
 React.js
 - 💞️ I’m looking to collaborate on ...
 Website projets!
 - 📫 How to reach me ... starowicz@protonmail.com